lukaszsobala/bvm/README.md

 - Who made this?
     I'm [Botspot](https://github.com/Botspot), a college student, bash scripter, Raspberry Pi user, and founder of [Pi-Apps](https://github.com/Botspot/pi-apps) and [WoR-Flasher](https://github.com/Botspot/wor-flasher).
 If you met me in real life you would just see a friendly kid.
 On a more personal note, I have had a lot of family drama lately and am in need of financial support.
 [Read more here.](https://github.com/sponsors/Botspot)
 - Is this legal?
     Yes.
-By default the VM uses a free license key provided by Microsoft for virtual machines.
+This project does not distribute copyrighted material, and the license key used is a free one provided by Microsoft for virtual machines.
 Read the files in `resources/` for more details.
 - Is this unique?
     Yes.
-Before BVM there existed no tool, or even decent _tutorial_, to do any of this.
+Before BVM there existed no decent tool or tutorial, to do much of this.
 Other projects share some similar ideas though.
 The [QuickEMU project](https://github.com/quickemu-project/quickemu) probably comes closest, but it is not ARM-compatible.
-There is also the [UTM project](https://getutm.app/), which apparently has some level of ARM support.
+There is also the [UTM project](https://getutm.app/), which is more MacOS ARM focused.
+Windows ARM64 can be run in docker with the [Dockur project](https://github.com/dockur/windows-arm/).
 Of all the unique features here, the most unique in my opinion is the extent to which it is automated.
 I could string the main modes back to back, walk away, and come back in a few hours to see a fully-installed VM ready to use.
     Before this, you would need to watch over it and press a key in a 5-second time window to boot the installer, deploy some registry workarounds, then navigate through the installation steps, and debloat the OS later.
 BVM bypasses the keypress by patching the Windows installer ISO in a very unconventional way, (see the `patch_iso_noprompt` function), bypasses the installation steps and registry workarounds with an autounattend.xml file, and removes the bloatware using a couple PowerShell scripts.
-To my knowledge, nothing else can do all of that with zero human intervention.
+To my knowledge, nothing else does that by default with zero human intervention.
 - Why did you make this?
     First, it will benefit me personally quite a bit over the long term.
 As a die-hard Raspberry Pi user without convenient access to another computer, with BVM I now have an alternative to Wine when I need to run a Windows-only program, such as Lego Mindstorms or Microsoft Office.
     But also, I genuinely want to help you all out wherever possible.
 The ARM desktop community is special, but small.
 The more daily users we can keep around, the better the community can become for everyone.
 Some will oppose the promotion of a Microsoft product, saying it defeats the point of FOSS.
 But for most folks, it's either Linux with compromise, or no Linux at all.
 If we want a growing userbase, we should strongly support any project that brings a great Linux desktop experience to all beginner users.